Middlebury College: 19th century

 Middlebury received its founding charter on November 1, 1800, as an outgrowth of the Addison County Grammar School, which had been founded three years earlier in 1797.
 The college's first president—Jeremiah Atwater—began classes a few days later, making Middlebury the first operating college or university in Vermont.
 One student named Aaron Petty graduated at the first commencement held in August 1802.
 The college's founding religious affiliation was loosely Congregationalist.
 Yet the idea for a college was that of town fathers rather than clergymen, and Middlebury was clearly "the Town's College" rather than the Church's.
 Chief among its founders were Seth Storrs and Gamaliel Painter, the former credited with the idea for a college and the latter as its greatest early benefactor.
 In addition to receiving a diploma upon graduation, Middlebury graduates also receive a replica of Gamaliel Painter's cane.
 Painter bequeathed his original cane to the college and it is carried by the college President at official occasions including first-year convocation and graduation.
 Alexander Twilight, class of 1823, was the first black graduate of any college or university in the United States; he also became the first African American elected to public office, joining the Vermont House of Representatives in 1836.
+Joseph Little Warner was the namesake of Joseph Warner Science Hall at Middlebury.
 At its second commencement in 1804, Middlebury granted Lemuel Haynes an honorary master's degree, the first advanced degree ever bestowed upon an African American.

 In 1883, the trustees voted to accept women as students in the college, making Middlebury one of the first formerly all-male liberal arts colleges in New England to become a coeducational institution.
 The first female graduate—May Belle Chellis—received her degree in 1886.
 As valedictorian of the class of 1899, Mary Annette Anderson became the first African-American woman elected to Phi Beta Kappa.